-Parents should send for it and put it in the hands of their children in place of catechisms or any Sundayechool book now extant.
+Parents should send for it and put it in the hands of their children in place of catechisms or any Sundayschool book now extant.
 Price 50 cents, postage, 8 cents.
-Address Religio-Philosophical Publishing House, Chi cago, Ill.
+Address Religio-Philosophical Publishing House, Chi

-Commercial Hotel.
+Commercial Hotel,

-7th St. bet.
-Robert & Jackson,
+7th Mt. bet.
+Robert & Jackson.

-Fare, 82 per day.
-This house is new and fully equal to any two dollar a day house in the State;
+Pare, \$2 per day This house is new and fully equal to any two callar a day house in the State.

-FLOWER & WINDER.
-Mrs. Robinson's Tobacco Anti-dote.
+PLOWER & WINDER.

-The above named sure remedy for the appetite for to-bacco in all its forms, is for sale at this onice.
+Mrs. Robinson's Tobacco Anti-The above named sure remedy for the appetite for tobacco in all its forms, is for sale at this office.
 Sent to any part of the country by mail, on receipt of \$2.00.
 It is warranted to cure the most inveterate user of the weed, when the directions on each box are followed.
-Newspapers and quacks will tell you that this antidote is made from gentian root.
-It is false, Gentian root is no remedy for the appetite for tobacco, but it is injurious to health to use it.
-Mrs. Robinson's Tobacco Antidots tones up the system and restores it to its normal condition, as it was before imbibling the hankering desire for a poisonous weed.
-It is a remedy presented by a band of chemists long in spirit-life, and is warranted to be perfectly harmless.
+Newspapers and quacks will tell you that the antidote is made from gentian root.
+It is false.
+Gentian root is no remedy for the appetite for tobacco, but it is injurious to health to use it.
+Mrs. Robinson's Tobacco Antidote tones up the system and restores it to its normal condition as up the system and restores it to its normal condition, as it was Sefore hubbling the hankering desire for a poison-one wied.
+It is a remedy presented by a band of chem-ists long in spirit-life, and is warranted to be perfectly harmices.
+This House will pay any chemist one thousand dollars who will, apon analysing this remedy, flad one particle of gentian root, or any other potentians of it.
+Address Raileto Failosoffinal Publishins House, Adams Street and Fifth Avenue, Chicago, Ill., either for wholesale orders, single boxes or local agencies.